-(When under the sun, the amount of sun-rays allowed into the car can make a big difference between a car and an oven.
-Image source: http://blog.ooyyo.com)
+(When driving under the sun, having a good quality tint on the windows and sun-rays allowed into the car can make a big difference between a car and an oven.
+Image source: Lazada)

-Tint maybe branded and made from exotic materials but poor workmanship can really mess up things.
+The tint may be branded and made from exotic materials but poor workmanship can really mess up things.
 I lost count of the many cars I have seen running around with tint full of bubbles, scars and out of place installations?
-So, the price was good and past reviews on the tint shop on the internet seems to be in positive.
+So, the price was good and past reviews on the tint shop on the internet seem to be in positive.

-(Similar baits now resting in my kitchen cabinets, feeding the unsuspecting termites towards the destruction of their colony – so evil of me, ha ha.
+(Similar baits now resting in my kitchen cabinets, feeding the unsuspecting termites towards the destruction of their colony.
 Image source: http://www.domyownpestcontrol.com)

 I, perhaps panicked with of losing the “not really cheap” kitchen cabinet for good, decided to do 3 things that I should never have done, at least according to professional pest control company that I engaged later:-